Gain Therapeutics (GANX) Study Update summary

 Study Update summary

-Participants were enrolled across seven sites in Australia, with the study focusing on safety, tolerability, and biomarker analysis, particularly in CSF.
+The study focused on safety, tolerability, clinical outcomes, and biomarker changes, particularly in CSF.

 GT-02287 is an orally administered, brain-penetrant allosteric enzyme modulator targeting GCase dysfunction in PD.

-After 90 days, patients showed an average improvement of 2.2 points on the combined MDS-UPDRS Part II and III scores.
+Average improvement of 2.2 points in combined MDS-UPDRS Part II and III scores after 90 days among 15 analyzed patients.

-Among 13 of 15 evaluable patients, a greater improvement of around four points was observed, suggesting possible outliers.
+Among 13 of 15 evaluable patients, improvement was around four points, suggesting possible outliers.

-Anecdotal improvements were noted in balance, gait, and sense of smell, with stabilization in MDS-UPDRS scores.
+Anecdotal improvements noted in balance, gait, and sense of smell, with stabilization in MDS-UPDRS scores.

-No changes in dopamine administration were required during the study period.
+No changes in dopamine administration were required for any subjects during the study.

 Reduction in GluSph is a first-ever observation for a GCase modulator in PD patients, suggesting potential to impact disease progression.

-Decreases in CSF glucosylsphingosine correlated with improvements in UPDRS scores at the patient level.
+Reduction in glucosylsphingosine correlates with improvements in UPDRS scores at the patient level.

-Glucosylsphingosine is considered a superior biomarker to glucosylceramide for monitoring GCase pathway engagement and disease activity.
+Glucosylsphingosine is considered a superior biomarker to glucosylceramide for monitoring treatment response.

 Latest events from Gain Therapeutics